Practical example - WebEx Desktop

 The same rules applies, if the reason screen and Code of Conduct message are enabled.
 Then the user has to supply a reason

 and will have to accept the Code of Conduct to continue and the elevation is fully auditted.

 Once the user enters their own unprivileged credentials, the application runs.
 The application is run with administrator rights

 and UAC elevation, but the user does not have administrator rights at any point.

 The configuration is done by using the "Settings" menu at the top after logging in.
-If you are not licensed, you can download a fully functional

 Some expert users may be authorized to perform modifications to the machine, such as IT staff or developers.
 Such users can be granted a protected time-limited,

 real-time administrator access under the same full audit as App Elevations.
 Therefore, there are two levels of configuration in the portal:

 - App Elevation is when Admin By Request intercepts a software installation or the user invokes the Windows Explorer "Run As Administrator" feature